What Are Institutions?

 One of the principal institutions in our lives is the institution of work, or value creation.
 New technologies often attenuate labor from the resultant economic value, thereby weakening our practical ability to generate meaning and express our values through participation in both labor and consumption.

 To prevent technology from impoverishing us in this particular way, we need to place certain limitations on its uses.
-But these limitations will be illegitimate, and will reproduce the problems they seek to address, if they are not democratic.
+But these limitations will be illegitimate, and will reproduce the problems they seek to address, if they are not democratically determined.
 To meet this challenge, we need better tools for democratic decision-making.

 Overcoming our 21st-century technological challenges will not be easy.
 But the path forward leads through more and better democracy.

 See the work of Eliezer Yudkowsky, Nick Bostrom and others.

 The example above depicts someone who incorrectly believes that their behavior and values are aligned, and then discovers their error.
 But it is equally interesting to consider people who believe, correctly, that their values and behavior are not aligned, such as a meat-eater who is totally persuaded by the moral arguments for veganism but isn’t ready to quit bacon.
 Presumably, such people would be the main beneficiaries of A.I. “value fiduciaries”.
 Yet I see serious risks.
 When our values and behavior are misaligned we actually have three choices: (1) adjust our behavior, (2) live with cognitive dissonance, or (3) compromise our values.
 A.I. value fiduciaries might hasten some people’s migration, felicitously, from (2) to (1).
 But in other cases it might hasten peoples’ movement from (2) to (3).
 For example, if users tire of gruesome PETA videos that their phone makes them watch whenever they buy bacon, they might start coming up with rationalizations for meat production — taking the “back door” away from cognitive dissonance, if you will.